 The best way to deal with problems like these is to desensitize the bird to your presence.
 If your bird gets nervous every time you come around, slowly start to take 5 to 10 minutes a day to sit near your bird and talk to him.

 Be careful not to make any sudden moves around the bird, and talk in a happy, animated voice.
 As your bird gets more comfortable around you, you can begin to spend longer periods of time with him.

 Grooming is the first thing in nature that forms a bond between families.
 Since the point of bonding with your bird is to get him to accept you as a family member, grooming can be a great way to get the message across if the bird will tolerate handling.

-If the bird will allow you to, try gently scratching the back of his head or helping him out with a few pinfeathers.
-Once your bird begins to trust you more, you may even decide to invest in a shower perch so that your feathered friend can join... you in the tub!
+If the bird allows you to, try gently scratching the back of his head or helping him out with a few pinfeathers.
+Once your bird begins to trust you more, you may even decide to invest in a shower perch so that your feathered friend can join you in the tub!

 04 of 05